Culture, cars and sailing from a columnist who writes about things people don’t know are fascinating

 You’ll hear things you don’t know.
 See things you can’t imagine.
 And, hopefully, feel things about things you never could have imagined.

-This is a destination for those of us who love to talk about ideas and innovation and visionary people – to own the best topics at dinners and beach parties.
+This is a destination for those of us who like to own the best topics at dinners and beach parties and family gatherings and Little League games.

 Cars do just about everything except offer a mani/pedi.
 Sometimes I wonder what it would be like to own a ‘57 Chevy.
 I miss car radios with knobs.